 Live Watch Party: Free Angela & All Political Prisoners

-This event will kick-off Black History Month and the Lecture Series with a live watch party of the award winning documentary, Free Angela and All Political Prisoners by Shola Lynch (2012).
+This event kick-offed Black History Month and the Lecture Series with a live watch party of the award winning documentary, Free Angela and All Political Prisoners by Shola Lynch (2012).
 The film details the early life of Dr. Angela Davis as a scholar, political figure, and temporary fugitive who would defend herself in an epic 1972 trial that became an international stage for revolutionary Black feminism.
-The live watch party will feature a live Q&A with Dr. Bettina Aptheker, who appears in the film.
+The live watch party featured a live Q&A with Dr. Bettina Aptheker, who appears in the film.

 Teach-In Panel Discussion: Dr. Angela Davis and the Indispensability of Black Feminism and Socialism in 2021

-This event will feature a virtual teach-in panel discussion of Black Feminism and Socialism by internationally known scholars, Drs.
+This event featured a virtual teach-in panel discussion of Black Feminism and Socialism by internationally known scholars, Drs.
 Barbara Ransby, Bettina Aptheker, and Neferti X.M.
 Tadiar.
-Each guest will present a brief, but provocative talk before engaging directly with questions from the viewing audience.
+Each guest presented a brief, but provocative talk before engaging directly with questions from the viewing audience.

 Keynote Lecture with Dr. Angela Davis

 The culminating event for the SJSU HRI Human Rights Lecture Series, featuring the 2021 keynote human rights lecture from Dr. Angela Davis (UC Santa Cruz, Distinguished Prof. Emerita).
-Following the lecture, join for a discussion of how these ideas are shaping political struggles in our region and across the country.
+Following the lecture, Dr. Davis discusses how these ideas are shaping political struggles in our region and across the country.

 The HRI faculty include award-winning authors, educators, and journalists who partner with one of the most diverse student bodies in the country and some of the most impressive organizations in the region to inform policy and practice according to international human rights law, standards, and scholarship.